equinor/opc-stream/README.md

 The repo comes with a test dataset in the folder ``TestData`` called ``minSelect.csv`` that can be used to test-run the program.
 Note that you need to have an OPC-server with the tags of the test dataset registered in order to run the example.

+## Write speeds

+In tests with Statoil OPC Server, write speeds were about 10-40 ms with 7 tags and 1.800 seconds with 1000 tags.

 ## Timing

-By setting ```SampleTime_ms`` it is possible to control the frequency at which new values from the CSV are written to the OPC-server.
+By setting ``SampleTime_ms`` it is possible to control the frequency at which new values from the CSV are written to the OPC-server.

 The program tries to time each write operation and "sleep" for a appropriate amount for each so that it is able to maintain this write frequency.